Tyrone Peachey's future at Gold Coast seems bleak as he searches for a new deal

-Speaking with Wide World of Sports’ Peter Psaltis, Gold Coast Titans Lock Tyron Peachey has hinted that his future in the NRL might not be on the Sunshine Coast past this season.
+Speaking with Wide World of Sports’ Peter Psaltis, Titans Lock Tyron Peachey has hinted that his future in the NRL might not be on the Gold Coast past this season.

 When asked by Psaltis whether or not he would like to stay at the Gold Coast, Peachey said: “I’d love to stay here, I see the place growing … they (Titans front office) weren’t too convincing at keeping me here, so I am just trying to do my best and try and get a deal somewhere.”